rich-junwang/rich-junwang.github.io/content/about.md

 ### Miscellaneous

 During my studies at school, I trained as an electrical engineer with a focus on integrated circuit design, including analog, RL, and power-management circuits.
 I was also proficient with Verilog HDL for signal processing.
-The project shown below is a PCB I designed featuring a Xilinx FPGA for real-time speech signal processing while I was at UT Dallas.
+The project shown below is a PCB I designed featuring a Xilinx FPGA and a WiFi module for real-time speech signal processing while I was at UT Dallas.

 <div align="center"> <img src=/img/pcb.png style="width: 50%; height: auto;"/> FPGA Speech Processing Platform for Cochlear Implant</div>